blackmarkt/Udacity-ML/capstone_report_template.md

 This project deals with Bitcoin data on a daily time frame.
 Although it would have been nice and perhaps even more fruitful to use shorter time frame intervals unfortunately the availability of data for all variables played was the deciding factor.
 The datasets for all independent features can be found at [Blockchain.info](https://blockchain.info/) in the form of downloadable csv files.
 An alternative source to find the data is at [Quandl Blockchain](https://www.quandl.com/data/BCHAIN-Blockchain?keyword=)<sup>2</sup>.

 ### Problem Statement
-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

 Trying to predict the future price of any security or asset is central to Wall Street's ability to generate profitable trading and investment strategies.
 Bitcoin may have been originally intended to function as a digital payment processing system but participants have primarily been focused on it's speculative store of value.
 In the last year many crytocurrencies have risen more than tenfold in less than a year.
 Now with both the CBOE and CME introducing Bitcoin futures the motivation to forecast Bitcoin's daily price movements is a potentially lucrative endeavor<sup>3</sup>.

 This project will employ a wide variety of Classification algorithms in order predict if Bitcon's price will the "up" or "down" each day in the test set.
+The data will be separated into sequential training and testing sets with each model being trained on the former and tested on the latter.

 From there the accuracy and f-scores for each individual model will be assessed along with it's performance as an automated trading system.
 Testing the profitability metrics of a trading system is known as "backtesting".
 At the end of the day the viability for any trading strategy is it's profiability above and beyond a buy and hold benchmark strategy (usually the annual return of the S&P500 index).

 The following classifiers were selected: